Learn Canoe Paddling Techniques

 J-Stroke

 If you’re the one in the back of the canoe, you’ll also want to learn the J-stroke.
 This stroke helps you steer and keep the canoe moving in a straight line.
 You start with a regular forward stroke, but when the paddle reaches your hip, you twist your wrist and angle the blade away from the canoe in a small “J” shape.
 It might take a little practice, but once you get the hang of it, it really helps you stay on course.
+These canoeing tips are especially helpful for beginners wondering, "Can you canoe efficiently solo?"

 Draw Stroke

 Sometimes, you might need to move your canoe sideways, like when you’re trying to get closer to the shore or line up with a dock.
 That’s when the draw stroke comes in handy.
 You reach the paddle out to the side and pull the water toward you, which shifts the canoe sideways.
+To really move well, practicing paddle canoe skills like this is key.

 Turning Your Canoe